 ONLY bring into the test rooms pens, pencils, your exam/answer sheet, and any items for the test that your course professor indicates are necessary for the test.
 No exceptions to this will be made.
 Food and drink are not allowed in the test rooms, regardless of whether your course professor allows them in his or her class.
 Hats, coats, gloves, and scarves may not be worn in the testing room.
 You may be asked to remove other bulky clothing or show the Testing Center Staff that there is nothing in your pockets, in sleeves, hoods, etc. Cell phones, MP-4, tablets, photographic, and recording devices are not permitted in the testing room.
 You will be given a locker key to store all personal possessions.

 Stop taking your test and turn it in when your time is up.
 Testing Center staff will place a timer where you can view your remaining time.
 Once the timer sounds, time is up and it is your responsibility to stop your exam and return materials to the Testing Center staff.
 Remove personal items from the locker and return the locker key to the staff.

 Failure to turn in all test materials to Testing Center Staff will result in a score of "ZERO" for that assignment.
 Any decisions regarding further action will be deferred to the course professor.
 We are not allowed to collect homework.
 Do NOT turn in course homework to Testing Center Staff.

 Immediately leave the Testing Center area, once a test is completed.
 Do not linger waiting to discuss the completed test with a classmate.

-While testing if evidence is found or an observation has been made in regards to cheating, testing will be immediately stopped and all materials confiscated.
+While testing if the evidence is found or observation has been made in regards to cheating, testing will be immediately stopped and all materials confiscated.
 Testing staff will notify the course professor at the time of the incident.
 Thereafter, decisions regarding further action, associated with cheating, will be deferred to the course professor.

 Behaviors that will involve the student's dismissal from the Testing Center: